logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-docker.md

 ## Overview

-Deploy this integration to ship metrics from your Docker network using containerized Telegraf agent.
+Deploy this integration to ship metrics from your Docker network.

 <!-- logzio-inject:install:grafana:dashboards ids=["5Wbud46hwzhpFeokC69j0Z"] -->